Trowel/trowel.github.io/pages/documentation/trowel-core/use-a-component/customize.md

 }
 ```

-The variable name is quitte obvious about its purpose, but it is only semantics.
+The variable name is quite obvious about its purpose, but it is only semantics.
 Trowel Component should provide explanation on the action of each variable.

 ## Null value
-The `$button--background-color` can also be setted as `null`.
+The `$button--background-color` can also be set as `null`.
 This will just not generate declaration into the selector for the property binded to the variable.

 ## The flags concept
 The `$button--background-color` can be transformed into a map.
 A map a type of variable which is an array matching keys to value.